Andrews-Projects/Computer-Vision/README.md

 Dependencies & Tools used

--- MediaPipe - Media Pipe is an open source library that enables object tracking by offering customizable M.L solutions for live andd streaming media.
+-- MediaPipe - Media Pipe is an open source library that enables object tracking by offering customizable M.L solutions for live and streaming media.

--- OpenCV Python bindings - OpenCV is an open source framework used for Image an video manipulations i.eComputer vision.
+-- OpenCV Python bindings - OpenCV is an open source framework used for Image and video manipulations i.e Computer vision.